tor-gu/njmunicipalities/README.md

 Princeton township and Princeton borough merged in 2013.
 Because the merged municipality retained Princeton borough’s GEOID, Princeton township disappears in 2013.
-This is the only example of a disappearing municipality in the package (but see [Pine Valley and the year 2022](#pine-valley-and-the-year-2022)).
+This is one of two examples of a disappearing municipality in the package (see [Dealing with Pine Valley and Pine Hill](#dealing-with-pine-valley-and-pine-hill)).

 The functions `get_municipality` and `get_geoid_cross_references` will
 return `NA` for a reference year GEOID after 2012 for Princeton